catherine667/Automatic-Text-Summarization-and-Title-Generation/README.md

 ## DTATG: Title Generation on Dependency Trees

-* Extracts a small number of central sentences that convey the main meanings of the text and are in a suitable structure for conversion into a title.
+* Extract a small number of central sentences that convey the main meanings of the text and are in a suitable structure for conversion into a title.
-* Constructs a dependency tree for each of these sentences and removes certain branches using a Dependency Tree Compression Model we devise.
+* Construct a dependency tree for each of these sentences and removes certain branches using a Dependency Tree Compression Model we devise.

 Demo: http://119.29.118.23/title_generator/index.html